Skip to main content

 2. Fill out an eviction complaint, A written statement to start a lawsuit that says what the defendant did

-3. File the complaint with the circuit court The lowest level of court in Illinois clerk, including paying filing fees or submitting a fee waiver application,
+3. File the complaint with the circuit court The lowest level of court in Illinois clerk where the property is located, including paying filing fees or submitting a fee waiver application,

 4. Prepare and file an eviction summons A notice to a defendant that a lawsuit against them was filed in a court and that the defendant has to show up in court for each defendant, The person or organization being sued in a lawsuit

 5. Ask the sheriff A county officer who can serve people with summons.
-They can evict someone with a court order. (or private process server) Someone other than a sheriff who serves a summons to serve the tenant A person who rents a space with the court papers, and
+They can evict someone with a court order. (or private process server) Someone other than a sheriff who serves a summons to serve the tenant A person who rents a space with the court papers, including paying any required service fees, and

 6. Attend the first court hearing When the parties in a case present their sides of a case to a judge or other officer unless they hire a lawyer Someone who represents clients in courts or who gives legal advice to attend instead.